mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 Before jumping into the Hotwire components in detail, let's take a slight detour.
 After last week's [increased amount of beers](https://github.com/mluukkai/WebPalvelinohjelmointi2023/blob/main/english/week7.md#server-caching-functionality) you start to wonder that it would be kinda nice to have a pagination for our beers page.
 Let's add it first without utilizing Hotwire features.

-First we start by adding links for previous and next pages to the end of our beers table in `/beers/index.html.erb`:
+First we start by adding links for previous and next pages to the end of our beers table:

+**app/views/beers/index.html.erb**

 ```html
 <table class="table table-striped table-hover">